aktualisiert

 Unterkunft

-We have 6 beds, 3 x double & 2 single beds around the property in caravan or sleepouts, mostly rustic but warm/insulated and comfortable, all a short walk to the main house.
+We have 6 beds, 3 x double & 3 single beds around the property in caravan or sleepouts, rustic but warm/insulated and comfortable beds/bedding, all a short walk to the main house.
 All accommodation is off the grid, bring head torch for evening light.

-If you are bringing your small campervan, you will be based at the nursery where it is flat.
+If you are bringing your small campervan, you will be based near the caravan or workshop where it is flat.

 Showering is in the main house and you have a separate bathroom to Mish and Nige.
-This would be shared with any other friends or other workawayers staying.
+This is shared with any other friends or other workawayers staying.
 The laundry is shared and you are welcome to use.
-There are three toilets onsite, one in the house bathroom, one down by the nursery and a long drop near the workshop.
+There are three toilets onsite, one in the house bathroom, one down by the nursery/caravan and a long drop near accommodation.

 We do live off the grid with our own hydro-electricity system with Pelton wheel.
-If there has been a lot of rain, we sometimes lose power.
-If this happens we might be glamping for a few days until the river subsides and we can get it working again.
-Life is still comfortable with gas oven, wood heater and back up electricity for basics; all part of the adventure.
+If there has been a lack or a lot of rain, we sometimes lose power/water - rare'ish but can occur.
+If this happens we might be glamping until the river subsides or it rains so we can get power up and running again.
+Life is still comfortable with a back up petrol generator for electricity, gas oven, wood heater & water storage, so basics are covered.
+Main issue will be limiting water use during this time, so river swimming or basin washes are the alternate to showering if we lose power/water.
+All part of the adventure!

-We have mobile reception in most part of the property, especially around the house and all toilets.
-Starlink internet available.
+We have mobile reception over most part of the property, the main house & near all toilets.
+The accommodation at the bottom of the property doesn't have reception.
+Fast Starlink internet is available at the main house.

 • Was noch ...